 Governance is defined as “a method or system of government of management”.
-Microsoft SharePoint Server (SharePoint) Governance can be viewed as a subset discipline of Corporate Governance focused on SharePoint application and its performance and risk management.
-Like Project Management, Governance is concerned with the risks, the costs, usefulness and the adoption of the solution once it has been created.
+Microsoft SharePoint Server (SharePoint) Governance can be viewed as a subset discipline of Corporate Governance focused on the SharePoint application and its performance and risk management.
+Like Project Management, Governance is concerned with the risks, the costs, usefulness, and the adoption of the solution once it has been created.

 A characteristic theme of SharePoint governance discussions is that the SharePoint capability can no longer be a black box.
 The traditional handling of SharePoint Project management by business stakeholders is due to limited technical experience and SharePoint complexity; key decisions are deferred to SharePoint professionals.

-An effective governance plan ensures the system is managed and used in accordance with its designed intent to prevent it from becoming an unmanageable system.
+An effective governance plan ensures the system is managed and used by its designed intent to prevent it from becoming an unmanageable system.
 The management of an enterprise-wide system involves both a strategic, business-minded board to craft rules and procedures for the use of the system and also a tactical, technically-competent team to manage the routine operational tasks that keep the system running.
 Users of the system will be empowered by a support and developer community sponsored by the business leaders.

 What does a good SharePoint governance plan address?

 The primary goal for the creation of a SharePoint Governance Plan is to document initial governing policies and procedures of the SharePoint environments for the following categories:

 - Operational Management

 - Operational Concerns